Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Introduction

 On the other hand, MTS data can exhibit qualitatively different heterogeneity within individual systems.
-Indeed, different token (or channel) pairs within the same system can display fundamentally distinct relational patterns.
-Furthermore, different channel-pairs within an MTS system may be subject to fundamentally distinct physical laws or temporal dynamics that may actually hinder the model learning process unless the underlying relationships are properly discovered.
-For example, temperature-pressure sensor relationship may be governed by different temporal dynamics than temperature-flow sensor relationship.
-This pair-wise heterogeneity suggests that the static and uniform computational treatment of tokens in standard attention may not adequately capture the distinct physical laws, causal mechanisms, and temporal dynamics that govern each unique channel-pair within MTS systems.
+Indeed, different token (or channel) pairs within the same system can display fundamentally different physical laws or temporal dynamics.
+These are distinctions that may transcend what can be captured through mere weighted sum of token representations in standard attention.
 For example, if token $A$ experiences lead-lag with token $B$ but has instantaneous correlations with token $C$, then the relational modeling process could benefit from token $A$'s representation being modulated differently for interacting with token $B$ than for token $C$ to ensure representational compatibility in each interaction.
-Standard attention's static relational learning cannot achieve this dynamic modulation of token $A$ and instead forces the same representational perspective of token $A$ on both tokens $B$ and $C$, potentially undermining the effective discovery of useful patterns that are unique to each pair-wise interaction.
+Standard attention cannot achieve this dynamic modulation of token $A$ and instead forces the same representational perspective of token $A$ on both tokens $B$ and $C$, potentially undermining the effective discovery of useful patterns that are unique to each pair-wise interaction.